omirbanu/DMT_HW/README.md

 ## DMT_HW_2
 The files are presented in current folder.

-    Part 1:
+    -Part 1:
-    improving the performance of a recommendation-system by using non-trivial algorithms and also by performing hyper-parameters tuning
+    improving the performance of a recommendation-system by using non-trivial algorithms and by performing hyper-parameters tuning

-    Part 2:
+    -Part 2:
     implementing a recommendation/prediction method using the Topic-Sensitive-PageRank method.